jundalisay/superblist/content/en/social/economics/principles/part-4/chapter-07c.md

 Some organizations advocate a [GDP 2.0](https://equitablegrowth.org/gdp-2-0-measuring-who-prospers-when-the-u-s-economy-grows/) which measures income and other things.
 However, their flaw is that those are still measured in money which is volatile to begin with.

-In addition, our Grain index eliminates the need for complicated subjective factors that are present in other indices like [the Human Development Index](https://en.wikipedia.org/wiki/Human_Development_Index#Criticism), [Happy Planet Index](https://en.wikipedia.org/wiki/Happy_Planet_Index#Criticism), [Better Life Index](https://en.wikipedia.org/wiki/OECD_Better_Life_Index#Criticism), etc. The subjectiveness is only in what items are pegged aganst the Grain index.
+In contrast, our Grain index eliminates the need for complicated subjective factors that are present in other indices like [the Human Development Index](https://en.wikipedia.org/wiki/Human_Development_Index#Criticism), [Happy Planet Index](https://en.wikipedia.org/wiki/Happy_Planet_Index#Criticism), [Better Life Index](https://en.wikipedia.org/wiki/OECD_Better_Life_Index#Criticism), etc. The subjectiveness is only in what items are pegged aganst the Grain index.

 More importantly, our system cuts the cost of transactions while retaining democracy.
 It avoids degenerating into an arbitrary [social credit system](https://www.wired.co.uk/article/china-social-credit-system-explained). <!--  while it reduces the cost of cirulating value throughout society.  -->

-{{< q a="Adam-Smith" >}}
+{{< q a="Adam-Smith" c="Lectures on Jurisprudence Chapter 9" >}}
-<p>The riches of a country does not consist in the amount of money used to circulate commerce, but in the great abundance of life's necessaries.
+The riches of a country does not consist in the amount of money used to circulate commerce, but in the great abundance of life's necessaries.
 We would greatly increase our country's wealth if we could find a way to send the half of our money abroad to be converted into goods, and supply the channel of circulation at home, at the same time.</p>
-<cite>Lectures on Jurisprudence Chapter 9</cite>
 {{< /q >}}